 - Logan — particularly his penchant to take care of everyone around him, especially little Charlie

 - Amelia — her obsession with winter and love of history and books

 - the janitor’s closet — No, that’s not a typo.
-Melissa can make a scene in a interesting and unforgettable, especially in such a quirky place
+Melissa has a knack for making scenes interesting and unforgettable, especially in such a quirky place

 - the subtle historical mystery — and fun bits of investigative journalism Amelia and Logan participate in concerning said mystery